astanin/notch/README.md

 Conditional Compilation
 -----------------------

-Set this compilation flags _before_ including "notch.hpp" and other Notch headers:
+Set these compilation flags _before_ including "notch.hpp" and other Notch headers:

-    #define NOTCH_USE_CBLAS
+ * `#define NOTCH_USE_CBLAS`

     if you're linking your program with a CBLAS library and want to use an efficient implemtation of the linear algebra.

-    #define NOTCH_USE_OPENMP
+ * `#define NOTCH_USE_OPENMP`

     to parallelize Notch computations using OpenMP.
-If you use OpenMP and BLAS together, make sure that your BLAS library is compatible with OpenMP (OpenBLAS should be compiled with OpenMP support).
+    If you use OpenMP and BLAS together, make sure that the BLAS library is compatible with OpenMP (OpenBLAS should be compiled with OpenMP support).

-    #define NOTCH_ONLY_DECLARATIONS
+ * `#define NOTCH_ONLY_DECLARATIONS`

     If you include Notch headers in more than one compilation unit (source file), then, to suppress multiple definitions, `#define NOTCH_ONLY_DECLARATIONS` before Notch includes in all but one of the source files.
-See how Notch is used in `test/` source file to see an example.
+    To see an example, look how Notch is used in `test/` source files.

-    #define NOTCH_DISABLE_OPTIMIZATIONS

-to disable hand-written optimizations (if you suspect there is a bug).

 Naming Conventions